Dallas County Loan Limits 2026 (Dallas, TX)

 How property tax in Dallas County affects your file

-What this means for your file: Texas property tax rates are well above the national average (Travis approximately 2.10%, Williamson approximately 2.25%, Harris approximately 2.15%, Dallas approximately 1.85%, Bexar approximately 1.75%), and they go into your monthly escrow on top of mortgage principal and interest.
-For DSCR investor files, the tax rate compresses the rent-to-PITIA ratio versus low-tax states.
+What this means for your file: at approximately 1.41%, Dallas County's effective property tax rate reflects Texas's reliance on property tax in place of a state income tax, and it lands in your monthly escrow on top of mortgage principal and interest.
+For DSCR investor files, a higher tax rate compresses the rent-to-PITIA ratio versus low-tax states.

 I model the full PITIA on every Dallas County file before we make an offer, so the monthly payment math is real, not a guess.
 I am Austin-based and licensed statewide in Texas, working Dallas County routinely.